sarasm93/studio-dancers/README.md

 ### **Content and design**

-Code has been used from [W3Schools website section about grid view](https://www.w3schools.com/css/css_rwd_grid.asp) to create a grid and make the Studio dancers site responsive.
+Code from [W3Schools website section about grid view](https://www.w3schools.com/css/css_rwd_grid.asp) has been used in the style.css file to create a grid and make the Studio dancers site responsive.

 MMMMEEEERRR!!!!!!!!!!!!!!!!!!!!
 Inspiration till iconer i footer fick jag från Love Running project and